 If you resonate with some poignancy like mine, you are likely an in-between man.

 You may be a woman of my generation, in between the traditional convention and the budding feminism.
 You realize you are your biggest enemy, not others, not even men.

 You may be one of the immigrants, in between the old life you left behind and the new life you are trying to fit in.
 Home is either far behind or way ahead, but never anywhere close.

-You may be a Chinese of my generation, in between diametrically opposed value systems created by an exponential growth of collective wealth, political power, and social status.
+You may be a Chinese of my generation, in between sharply reformed value systems from an exponential growth of collective wealth, political power, and social status.
 You were once brought up to happily live and die for the greater good, but have later been taught to happily live and die for yourself.
-So far you have reached neither end, nowhere, except the only achievement has been the dropping of the possibility of “happily”.
+So far you have reached neither end, nowhere, except the only achievement has been the dropping of the word “happily.”

 To all likeminded.
 To all possible versions of you and me.
 To bosses that are not bossy enough, lawyers that are not lawyerly enough, tech workers not tech-y enough.
 To all coming from one world and trying to make do in another.
 To all that face internal conflicts and contestable questions posed by more than one worlds.

 I want to let you know that I have found us a place.